ovsep404/SQL-Project/readme.md

 ## Setup and Installation

 1. Clone the repository to your local machine.
-2. Set up a MySQL database and execute the `sudo mysql < init.sql` in the `requests` directory to add the table `utilisateurs` to your existent database.
+2. Set up a MySQL database and execute the `sudo mysql < init.sql` in the `requests` directory to add the table `utilisateurs` to your existent database or import the `SQLschool.sql` file to get all tables with datas.
 3. Update the `db_connect.php` file in the `requests` directory with your database credentials.
 4. Run the project on a PHP server.